sf-explorer/sf-doc-to-json/README.md

 1. **Generates** - Scrapes Salesforce documentation to create structured JSON files
 2. **Exposes** - Provides programmatic access to Salesforce object schemas

+> **🆕 NEW:** Check out [`@sf-explorer/describe-api`](./describe-api/) - Connect to your Salesforce org using the Describe API to fetch real-time metadata with custom fields, accurate picklist values, and relationships!

 ## 📦 Two Ways to Use This Package

 ### 1. As a Consumer (Most Common)